systopia/funding/docs/usage/usage.md

 ## Phases of a funding case

-The workflow that a funding case goes through can be depicted in a simplified version by the following diagram:
+The workflow that a funding case goes through is visualized in a simplified version by the following diagram:

 ![](../img/funding-phases-en.png){ width="500" }